whitek2/portfolio-site/README.md

 - The contents of the `projects/` folder -- either edit `_index.md` to show your project details all on one page, or create a project file for each ( use `hugo new --kind project projects/<name-of-project>`), which will be displayed as a card on the projects page.
 - Any additional folders and/or files you'd like; each can be linked to by their file path, so `content/test-folder/my-page.md` would be accessed on your website as `/test-folder/my-page`, and you can add links to them in other pages or the top navigation menu.

 Experimentation and creativity in organizing and creating content for your website is very important!
-If you are confused or would like to find out more about the possible configuration options of the "PaperMod" theme, visit the [demo website](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-features/), which lists many of the available configuration options not used in this template.
+If you are confused or would like to find out more about the possible configuration options of the PaperMod theme, visit the [demo website](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-features/), which lists many of the available configuration options not used in this template.

+If the PaperMod theme isn't quite to your liking, you can easily remove it (use `git rm themes/PaperMod`) and use a different theme!
+There are many to choose from; [themes.gohugo.io](https://themes.gohugo.io/) contains hundreds of options.
+Below are a few options and the command you could use to add that theme (after removing PaperMod).

+- [Gokarna](https://github.com/526avijitgupta/gokarna) - `git submodule add https://github.com/526avijitgupta/gokarna.git themes/gokarna` - [Setup Guide](https://gokarna-hugo.netlify.app/posts/theme-documentation-basics/)
+- [Developer Portfolio](https://github.com/samrobbins85/hugo-developer-portfolio) - `git submodule add https://github.com/samrobbins85/hugo-developer-portfolio themes/hugo-developer-portfolio`
+- [Highlights](https://github.com/schmanat/hugo-highlights-theme) - `git submodule add https://github.com/schmanat/hugo-highlights-theme.git themes/hugo-highlights-theme`
+- [Osprey Delight](https://github.com/kdevo/osprey-delight) - `git submodule add https://github.com/kdevo/osprey-delight.git themes/osprey-delight`

+Keep in mind that every theme is different, and you will need to read through the documentation to discover what entries you can add to `config.toml` and what content structure you should have in `content/`.